How To Find Airline Partner Award Flight Availability How To Find Airline Partner Award Flight Availability

 Related: How Many Miles Do You Need for a Free Flight?

-Partner award flights require ‘saver’ award space
+Partner award flights require “saver” award space

 Airlines only make a limited amount of space available at the lowest (saver) level.
 Additional seats are available for a higher price (standard awards), but those seats are typically held for the airline's own program and not shared with partners.

-Unfortunately, some airlines obscure the difference between Saver and Standard awards.
-Conversely, some carriers clearly label saver award space, but most don't.
-The main U.S. frequent flyer programs have gotten worse over the past several years with a slow move into dynamic award pricing, which obscures award pricing and what type of award you're seeing.
+The main U.S. frequent flyer programs have gotten worse over the past several years with a slow move into dynamic award pricing.
+This obscures award pricing and what type of award you're seeing.
+The one exception to this obfuscation is United.
+While United now has fully dynamic award pricing for its own flights, it still clearly labels whether a flight is a saver award.

 Benefits of Booking Partner Awards